 Disneyland has been silent about character dining, but Walt Disney World has been able slowly reintroduce character meals since its reopening allowing characters to remain at a distance from tables.
-Topolino’s Terrace in the brand new Riviera Resort was the first offering, followed by Garden Grill and then Hollywood & Vine which will offer both Halloween and Christmas themed character meals.
+Topolino’s Terrace in the brand new Riviera Resort was the first offering, followed by Garden Grill and then Hollywood & Vine.
 So perhaps there is hope for modified character meals at Disneyland too!

 California has been much more restrictive, however, about indoor dining generally.
-All of Disneyland’s character restaurants are indoors, with the exception of Plaza Inn which has both indoor and outdoor seating.
-With indoor dining set to 25% capacity, that may make character meals at the smaller venues like Storytellers Cafe or PCH Grill impracticable.
+All of Disneyland’s character restaurants are indoors, with the exception of Plaza Inn which has a mix of both indoor and outdoor seating.
+With indoor dining prohibited in the red tier and still very limited in orange and yellow, that may make character meals at the smaller venues like Storytellers Cafe or PCH Grill impracticable.
 But I’d also hope and think that Disneyland may get more creative with outdoor options.
 Stay tuned!

 5. Masks and Temperature Checks Will Be Required.

-As with most major theme parks re-opening around the world, face coverings will be required to visit Disneyland.
+And, of course, face coverings will be required to visit Disneyland.
 All guests ages 2 and up will be subject to this requirement.
-And as we’ve seen at Walt Disney World, Disney will mean business with this requirement.
+And as we’ve seen at Walt Disney World, expect Disney to mean business.
 Guests there are quickly corrected by cast members if their masks drop below their noses, and guests also are not allowed to take masks off to eat or drink unless they are stationary.

-California has also put in place a statewide mask mandate, so masks will be required in a lot of other places for guests staying off Disneyland property.
+California has also has a statewide mask mandate still very much in place.
+So masks will be required in a lot of other places for guests staying off Disneyland property.

 While most Americans have gotten used to mask wearing, it’s important to note that SoCal can get hot a lot of times of the year.
 Wearing a mask for a full day is also very different than wearing one for an hour long trip into the grocery store.
 Many families with little ones may find that they will need to visit the parks for shorter periods of time or even wait to go at all (see Mom Rewritten’s excellent piece about whether you should take kids to Disneyland when it reopens that addresses this topic).
-At the very least, Disneyland guests can take solace in the fact that the Orlando weather was most definitely more oppressive for Walt Disney World visitors under the same restrictions!
+But hey, if Orlando visitors inn much more oppressive heat can handle it, I think a lot of Disneyland visitors can too!

 One of the ways Walt Disney World has improved safety is by minimizing cast member and guest interactions using technology.
 From using QR codes to pull up restaurant menus to mobile ordering at quick service restaurants, contactless is where it’s at.